lethain/staff-eng/src/markdown/guides/staff-archetypes.md

 The _Architect_ title has fallen out of style in many companies, but the _Architect_ role remains alive and well for folks operating at Staff-plus levels. _Architects_ are responsible for the success of a specific technical domain within their company, for example, the company's API design, frontend stack, storage strategy, or cloud infrastructure.
 For a domain to merit an _Architect_, it must be both complex _and enduringly_ central to the company's success.

-There is a toxic perception that _Architects_ design systems in isolation and then pass their designs to others to implement.
+There is a toxic preconception that _Architects_ design systems in isolation and then pass their designs to others to implement.
 That does happen in some cases, but reciting that stereotype would slander the architects I interviewed.
 Influential architects dedicate their energy to maintaining an intimate understanding of the business' needs, their users' goals, and the relevant technical constraints.
 They use that insight to identify and advocate for effective approaches within their area of focus,